 ARC 3.5-m New Users

 The Astrophysical Research Consortium (ARC) operates the 3.5-m telescope at Apache Point Observatory (APO) through a management contract with New Mexico State University (NMSU).
-The 3.5-m Telescope Director is Professor Suzanne Hawley (University of Washington, slhawley at uw.edu), the APO Site Manager is Mark Klaene (mark at apo.nmsu.edu) and the 3.5-m Telescope Engineer is Bill Ketzeback (bketzeba at apo.nmsu.edu).
+The 3.5-m Telescope Director is Professor Nancy Chanover (New Mexico State University, nchanove at nmsu.edu), the APO Site Manager is Mark Klaene (mark at apo.nmsu.edu) and the 3.5-m Telescope Engineer is Bill Ketzeback (bketzeba at apo.nmsu.edu).
 The current APO staff, ARC partners, and 3.5-m Telescope leasing participants may be found here.

 This page provides initial information for new users, and is intended as a roadmap to useful links on the APO websites.